mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 - **Default**: false
 - **Dynamic**: Yes

+**Note:** This parameter has been deprecated in MaxScale 24.02.
+Modules that require this to function correctly (e.g. schemarouter) now automatically enable it.

 This parameter controls whether only a single server or all of the servers are used when loading the users from the backend servers.